scottagillette/HowDark/readme.md

 # Summary

-I'm working on a programming project for Shadow Dark.
+I'm working on a programming project (non-commercial use) for Shadow Dark.
 It's a combat simulator aptly named "How Dark?".

 # Assumptions & Key Points